Ville-de-Mont-Royal station

 Ville-de-Mont-Royal (/fr/) is a Réseau express métropolitain (REM) station that opened on 17 November 2025.
-It is located in Mont Royal, Quebec, about 700 m northwest of Canora station.
+It is located in Mount Royal, Quebec, about 700 m northwest of Canora station.

 The REM station replaced a train station named Mont-Royal, a commuter rail station operated by Exo.
 It was served by the Deux-Montagnes and Mascouche lines until its closure in 2020.

 Location

 The station is located at the eastern end of the traffic circle created by Graham and Laird boulevards, between and between Lombard Crescent and Dunkirk road.
 Connaught Park is inside this traffic circle.

 Facilities

 The REM line, like the commuter train line before it, crosses through the Town of Mount Royal in a below-grade cutting.
 Ville-de-Mont-Royal station features two enclosed side platforms along the tracks, with platform screen doors.
 At its south end, a crossover and ticket hall are located at grade, housing the station entrance which faces Cornwall Avenue and Station Square.
 Two elevators connect the ticket hall and platforms for wheelchair accessibility.